NLnetLabs/cascade/doc/manual/source/index.rst

 Controllability
-   Cascade gives you tight control over the DNSSEC signing process and offers validation hooks at each stage of the process.
+   Cascade gives you tight control over the DNSSEC signing process and offers review hooks at each stage of the process.

 Observability
    With Cascade you cut out the guesswork.
 You will know what the